gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 }
 ```

-This endpoint retrieves all invoices for the specified parameters.
+This endpoint retrieves a list of invoices for the specified parameters.

 ### HTTP Request